 ▷ What is the weather like?

 To describe the weather in one word……HOT!
 In the tropics, you only have two seasons.
 The dry season and the rainy season.
-While carnival takes place in the dry season, the weather tends to be quite hot, and less humid then the rainy season.
-While it is the dry season you may have some rainfall, but it probably wont last more than an hour.
+While carnival takes place in the dry season, the weather tends to be quite hot, and less humid than the rainy season.
+While it is the dry season you may have some rainfall, but it probably won’t last more than an hour.
 The average weather in February for the Port of Spain is around 29.4°C or 85°F.

 ▷ How to get to Trinidad and Tobago?